soasme/PeppaPEG/docs/spec.rst

 Positive
 --------

-Positive **tests if the sub-expression matches**.
+Positive **tests if a primary expression can match**.
 Positive starts with & and followed by a primary:

 .. code-block::

     positive = "&" primary;

-Positive attempts to match the sub-expression.
+Positive attempts to match the primary expression.
 If succeeds, the test passes.
 Positive does not "consume" any text.

 Positive can be useful in limiting the possibilities of the latter member in a Sequence.
-In this example, the Sequence expression must start with "Hello", e.g. "Hello World", "Hello WORLD", "Hello world", etc, will match but "HELLO WORLD" will not match.
+In this example, the Sequence expression must start with "Hello".
+Given "Hello World", "Hello WORLD", "Hello world" it will match.
+Given "HELLO WORLD" it will not match.

 .. code-block::